GENERAL ASSEMBLY OF NORTH CAROLINA

 SECTION 1.
 G.S.
 45-21.16A reads as rewritten:

-sale shall – Except as provided in subsection (b) of this section, the
+of sale shall - Except as provided in subsection (b) of this section,

-pursuant to which the sale is held, by identifying the original mortgagors and
+instrument pursuant to which the sale is held, by identifying the original

-recording data.
-If the record owner is different from the original mortgagors,
+mortgagors and recording data.
+If the record owner is different from the

-and place of sale consistent with the provisions of the instrument and this
+hour and place of sale consistent with the provisions of the instrument and

 (3) Describe the real